v-rajagt/IntuneDocs/intune/configuration/ios-device-features-settings.md

   - **App**: Choose this option to add apps to the dock on the screen.
 Enter:

     - **App Name**: Enter a name for the app.
-This name is used for your reference in the Azure portal.
+This name is used for your reference in the Microsoft Endpoint Manager admin center.
 It *isn't* shown on the iOS device.
     - **App Bundle ID**: Enter the bundle ID of the app.
 See [Bundle IDs for built-in iOS apps](bundle-ids-built-in-ios-apps.md) for some examples.

   - **Folder**: Choose this option to add a folder to the dock on the screen.